kehantan/labbook/docs/assays/antiviral.rst

 **Different concentrations of compound we wanted to test**

 We usually dilute the compounds we wanted to test to the desired concentrations with 2% DMEM.
 The final volume of the compound we prepare should be 1500 uL.
-This volume was inteded to be used with 6 well plate, we can be reduce the volume accordingly if we are using well plates of other sizes.
+This volume was intended to be used with 6 well plate, we can be reduce the volume accordingly if we are using well plates of other sizes.

 **Dilution of virus stock to the concentration we wanted to work with**